Multi-channel support - using other partners to support customer subscriptions purchased elsewhere

 The Partner Center's multi-channel feature supports scenarios when a customer wants to hire a partner to manage and support a subscription they purchased elsewhere.
 Multi-channel support applies when the customer:

-Already puchased subscriptions directly from Microsoft or through the Advisor, Open, or EA programs.
+Already purchased subscriptions directly from Microsoft or through the Advisor, Open, or EA programs.

 Purchased the subscriptions from a third party not in the Cloud Solution Provider program or not a Microsoft Syndication Partner.
 Customers can't switch existing license-based subscriptions to a different partner in the Cloud Solution Provider program-they must wait until the end of their subscription period or cancel before moving.